To Sirloin with Love: Plot

 Hank finds himself left alone with Bobby when Peggy decides to spend an evening with the other women of the neighborhood.
 The two have an uneasy dinner at a steakhouse, during which Bobby surprises Hank by accurately pointing out the inferior quality of their steaks.
 This draws the attention of the coach of the Heimlich County Junior College meat examination team, and Hank enthusiastically supports Bobby's decision to join them.
 Driven by his talents - which were brought on by Hank teaching Bobby about cows and cuts of meat ever since he was a baby - the team performs well until the final event of the regional competition.
 Bobby represents HCJC, confident that he can deliver a victory, but makes a crucial mistake that results in a fourth-place finish.
 Even though the team has qualified at the statewide level, Bobby's teammates lose all their confidence in him.

 At dinner the night before State, Bobby discovers that the rest of the team does not share his passion for meat and will do anything to win, even assaulting rival squads if necessary.
 He decides to quit, but Hank insists on riding to State with the team as well.
-Suddenly, the bus is hijacked by supporters of Texas A&F, HCJC's nemesis, are stranded in a creek and are forced to surrender their cellphones at taser-point.
+Suddenly, the bus is hijacked by supporters of Texas A&F, HCJC's nemesis, who strand it in a creek and force everyone to surrender their cell phones.
 At home, Peggy, Enrique, and Joe Jack bring out a small propane grill meant as a surprise present for Bobby after the state finals, so that he and Hank can grill together.
 Seeing the grill inspires Bobby to rejoin the team, but when Peggy drives him there, they learn of the others' absence and Bobby has to represent HCJC by himself.